 3.1 The site is located outside the defined development limits of North Duffield, is not allocated in the Local Plan and so is therefore defined as open countryside.
 Development within the village to the south east of the site is mixed but largely residential in nature.
+The western boundary of the application site is marked by Moses Drain with agricultural land beyond.
 The site does not contain any protected trees and there are no statutory or local landscape designations.
 Similarly there is no Conservation Area designation or local listed buildings that are affected.
 The site is situated within Flood Zone 1.